OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Access_Restrictions_in_the_Expert_Mode.md

         getUserProperty("studySubject") = "Mechanical Engineering"

-Now anybody who needs access must first complete the field "field of study" in their profile and state it as "Mechanical Engineering".
+Now anybody who needs access must first complete the field "field of study" in their profile and state it as Mechanical Engineering.

   * The other way round, should you intend to grant access only to those who have not stated their field of study in their profile, you can express the corresponding rule as follows: